 From income year 2015, losses can generally be carried forward for seven years (previously nine years) after the income year in which they are incurred and may be applied in full against future taxable profits.
 Notwithstanding this, a tax loss incurred by a person in respect of residential property can only be deducted against assessable income earned by that person in respect of residential property.

-From income year 2019, tax losses brought forward available for offset in an income year is restricted to 50% of the taxable income in the year in which the tax loss is utilised instead of 100%.
+From income year 2019, tax losses brought forward available for offset in an income year are restricted to 50% of the taxable income in the year in which the tax loss is utilised instead of 100%.

 Losses of general insurance companies can only be carried forward for five years, and losses of life insurance companies cannot be carried forward at all.